Glossary

 Event

 Meaning: An atomic record of something that happened at a point in time, represented as a single JSON object in an append-only stream.
+Not: A session, a summary, or a document chunk.
+Defined in: Bus contracts: Event.

 Session

 Meaning: A time window grouping of related events, with explicit boundaries and pointers back to source event IDs.
+Not: A conversation, a topic, or a cluster label by itself.
+Defined in: Bus contracts: Session.

 Unit

 Meaning: A normalized, schema-validated payload produced by a pipeline stage as a stable intermediate representation for downstream work.
+Not: A raw input, an ad hoc dict, or a UI-only object.
+Defined in: Canonical unit model.

 Chunk

 Meaning: A document-centric unit representing a span of a source document (pages, sections, offsets) with stable provenance metadata.
+Not: A chat message event or a digest memo.
+Defined in: Bus contracts: Chunk.

 Summary

-Defined in: Bus contracts: Summary.
+Defined in: Summary Bus contract.

 Digest